LinkWellNodes/Documentation/blog/2023-09-02-Introduction/index.md

 ---

 # LinkWell Nodes
-A community based Chainlink node operations team.
+A Chainlink community node operations team.
 Led by truth over trust.
 Driven to innovate, build and create.
 Our mission is to enable developers, startups and enterprises to unlock the true value of Web3.

 ![LWN Logo](./LWN-Banner.jpg)